Stasenko-Konstantin/lisp/README.md

 # lisp
-desing is very human. very easy to use
+design is very human. very easy to use
 simple lisp from scratch in ± 800 lines of code (including some tests)

 ## Build & Run